Edward Dolman

 Edward James Dolman (born 24 February 1960) is a British art business executive and advisor.
 The former longtime CEO and Chairman of Christie's International PLC and Phillips Auctioneers is principal in Dolman Partners with his son Alex Dolman.
 In June 2025, with three other leading art market figures - Brett Gorvy, Phillip Hoffman and Patti Wong - they announced the launch of New Perspectives Art Partners, a consulting firm that advises art collectors and institutions.

 Early life

-Dolman was born in 1960 in Wimbledon, London to James William Dolman, Esq., Senior Partner, Bircham & Co., and Jean Dolman, a special needs teacher.
+Dolman was born in 1960 in Wimbledon, London to James William Dolman, Esq., Senior Partner, Bircham & Co., and Jean Dolman, a special education teacher.
 As a secondary-school pupil he played rugby, and soon led his school's team as captain.
 He continued his rugby career in university and well into his early adult years, when he captained the Old Alleynian Football Club from 1982 to 1985.

 Education

 Dolman was educated at Dulwich College and the University of Southampton.